koloz193/royalty-guard/README.md

 For more advance setups, a set of internal functions is supplied that can be used for the purpose of setup within a contracts constructor.
 See [RoyaltyGuard](src/royalty-guard/RoyaltyGuard.sol).

 ## Usage

 Guarded functions are those that are marked with the modifier `checkList(address _addr)` that checks the list type and changes based on the typing.

 The list type can be updated via `toggleListType(ListType _newListType)` which relies on the implemented function `hasAdminPermission(address _addr) returns (bool)`.
 The examples leverage use of an `Owner` to guard access.
 Valid inputs for `ListType` are `0` for OFF, `1` for ALLOW, and `2` for DENY.

 Adding, removing, and clearing a list also rely on `hasAdminPermission(address _addr) returns (bool)`.
 The relevant functions here are `batchAddAddressToRoyaltyList(ListType _listType, address[] _addrs)`, `batchRemoveAddressToRoyaltyList(ListType _listType, address[] _addrs)`, and `clearList(ListType _listType)`.

-The two deadman trigger functions are `setDeadmanListTriggerRenewalDuration(uint256 _numYears)`, another admin guarded function, that renews the deadman switch for `_numYears` years and `activateDeadmanListTrigger()`, a public function, used to turn the list type to `OFF` and is only callable when the current `block.timestamp` is on or after the returned value from `getDeadmanTriggerAvailableDatetime()`.

 ## Installation